open-component-model/ocm-website/content/en/docs/cli-reference/describe/describe_package.md

   - <code>oci</code>: v1
   - <code>ociRegistry</code>

-With the option <code>--recursive</code> the complete reference tree of a component reference is traversed.

 \
 If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback